The Italian magazine, Chi, says it will print photos of the Duchess of Cambridge on holiday

-The magazine, Chi, said Tuesday that it will print "extraordinary images of the Duke and Duchess of Cambridge during their dream holiday in the Caribbean" in the issue coming out Wednesday.
+On Tuesday, Chi described the photos as “extraordinary images of the Duke and Duchess of Cambridge during their dream holiday in the Caribbean.”

 “The future mum, now in her fourth month of pregnancy, wears a small bikini that enhances her now visible bump,” the magazine said.